 Calculate Pool Volume

 Got the total volume?
-Let’s move onto the next step.
+Let’s move on to the next step.

 Calculate What Chemicals (And How Much) To Add

-Like I mentioned above, you either add baking soda or muriatic acid to raise or lower your pool’s total alkalinity level.
+As I mentioned above, you either add baking soda or muriatic acid to raise or lower your pool’s total alkalinity level.
 Enter your total pool volume and total alkalinity reading (from your test) below to find out what and how much to add.
 I’ve already pre-filled the desired total alkalinity level to 100 ppm, but if you’re shooting for a lower or higher number inside the ideal range (80-120 ppm), feel free to adjust it.
 If your total alkalinity levels are too high, use the instructions that come with the muriatic acid you purchase to figure out how much to add, since concentration differs by brand.